Sorghum in the 21st Century

 9/04/2018 - 12/04/2018

-Theme: 'Sorghum in the 21st Century: Food, Feed and Fuel in a Rapidly Changing World'
+The theme is 'Sorghum in the 21st Century: Food, Feed and Fuel in a Rapidly Changing World'.

 What's the buzz around sorghum?

-Sorghum, the world's fifth most important cereal crop, is indigenous to Africa and is exceptionally well-adapted to cultivation in Africa's arid and sub-tropical environment.
-Sorghum is a highly versatile crop, both as a traditional and nutritious grain staple for food and beverages and now as a speciality food grain, and grain and biomass livestock feedstuff and biofuel source.
+Sorghum, the world's fifth most important cereal crop, is indigenous to Africa and is exceptionally well-adapted to cultivation in the continent's arid and sub-tropical environment.
+It is a highly versatile crop, both as a traditional and nutritious grain staple for food and beverages, and now as a speciality food grain, and grain and biomass livestock feedstuff and biofuel source.